qiaosuheng/GeoAlign/README.md

 - Pretrained model weights (`model.safetensors`, `*.bin`, `*.pth`, checkpoints).
 - Training outputs under `checkpoints/` and `logs/`.

+All datasets used for fine-tuning are publicly available.
+Please download them and place them in the corresponding directories as described below.
+The processed mouse datasets constructed in this study will be released upon acceptance of the manuscript.
+Pretrained backbone weights are not included in this repository.
+Please download them from the corresponding official open-source repositories.

 ## Expected local layout

 Before running training, place local model files and data files under the paths referenced by the configuration blocks in each script.